specialunderwear/django-easymode/docs/index.md

 The tools easymode provides are centered around the concept of hierarchy.
 The basic structure of a flash frontend is hierarchical, because of the hierarchical nature of the display list.
-The data that feeds such a frontend, then will become hierarchical very quickly, should a site be mostly dynamic.
+The data that feeds such a frontend, then will become hierarchical very quickly, should a site need to be mostly dynamic.

 To enable a fully dynamic flash website, the technology used should support: